msuliot/ai-api-demo/README.md

 # AI API Demo

-This demo has 2 github dependencies
+## This demo has 2 github dependencies that must be installed in order to run the full demo:

 React UI - (ai-react-demo)
 https://github.com/msuliot/ai-react-demo

 API - (ai-api-demo)
 https://github.com/msuliot/ai-api-demo

-## Installation
+## Installation for API

 1. Must have Python3.
 2. Get repository clone or download